dotnet/EntityFramework.Docs/entity-framework/ef6/modeling/code-first/data-annotations.md

     }
 ```

-Attempting to use the above class in your EF model, would result in an `InvalidOperationException`:
+Attempting to use the above class in your EF model would result in an `InvalidOperationException`:

 *Unable to determine composite primary key ordering for type 'Passport'.
 Use the ColumnAttribute or the HasKey method to specify an order for composite primary keys.*